JiawenZhu/gater-helper-sfsu/README.md

 # gator-helper-sfsu

+Our project is about creating a Student Help app platform, where students ask for help when they are busy from other students.
+To use the service:

-## 1. A user create a “need help message in the lobby”
+## 1. Users create a “need help message in the lobby”
 ### The message will contain the time when and how the person can be helped.
 For instance:  a user request someone needs a help to buy food from traderjo.

 ## 2. A helper will accept the message and start a conversation with that user.